awsdocs/aws-encryption-sdk-docs/doc_source/supported-algorithms.md

 ## Other Supported Algorithm Suites<a name="other-algorithms"></a>

-The AWS Encryption SDK supports the alternate algorithm suites for backward compatibility, although we do not recommend them\.
-If you cannot use an algorithm suite with HKDF and signing, we recommend an algorithm suite with HKDF over one that lacks both elements\.
+The AWS Encryption SDK supports the following alternate algorithm suites for backward compatibility\.
+In general, we do not recommend these algorithm suites\.
+However, we recognize that using an algorithm suite with key derivation, but without signing, is appropriate in some cases\.
+We discourage the use of any algorithm suite that lacks both key derivation and signing\.

 **AES\-GCM with Key Derivation Only**
-This algorithm suite uses a key derivation function, but lacks the ECDSA signature that provides authenticity and nonrepudiation\.
+This algorithm suite uses a key derivation function, but lacks the ECDSA signature that provides authenticity and non\-repudiation\.
 Use this suite when the users who encrypt data and those who decrypt it are equally trusted\.

 **AES\-GCM without Key Derivation or Signing**
 This algorithm suite uses the data encryption key as the AES\-GCM encryption key, instead of using a key derivation function to derive a unique key\.
 We discourage using this suite to generate ciphertext, but the SDK supports it for compatibility reasons\.